raspberrypilearning/quest-seeker/en/step_3.md

 ![desc](images/duplicate-npc.png)

-Right-click on the QuestGiver GameObject you created for the first quest and select **Duplicate**.
-This creates a copy of your QuestGiver GameObject with all the child GameObjects.
+Right-click on the **Quest Giver GameObject** you created for the first quest and select **Duplicate**.
+This creates a copy of your Quest Giver GameObject with all the child GameObjects.

-The QuestGiver GameObject will be created in the same position, so use the Scene view or Inspector to position it somewhere else.
+The Quest Giver GameObject will be created in the same position, so use the Scene view or Inspector to position it somewhere else.

-Remove the existing 'QuestGiver' script component from the Inspector by clicking on the three dots and selecting **Remove Component**.
+Remove the existing QuestGiver script component from the Inspector by clicking on the three dots and selecting **Remove Component**.

 --- /collapse ---

 --- collapse ---

 ---
-title: Add a new QuestGiver NPC GameObject
+title: Add a new Quest Giver NPC GameObject
 ---

-Choose a model or create a new QuestGiver NPC GameObject out of 3D shapes.
+Choose a model or create a new Quest Giver NPC GameObject out of 3D shapes.

 ![desc](images/model-shapes.png)

-Add a Box Collider so that the Player cannot walk through the new QuestGiver NPC and a second Box Collider, that is bigger than the first, with 'Is Trigger' checked.
+Add a **Box Collider** so that the Player cannot walk through the new Quest Giver NPC and a second **Box Collider**, that is bigger than the first, with **IsTrigger** checked.

-Right-click on the Canvas for your first NPC and choose **copy**.
-Then, right-click on your new QuestGiver NPC and choose **Paste as Child**.
-This will make a copy of the UI objects for your new QuestGiver.
+Right-click on the **Canvas** for your first NPC and choose **copy**.
+Then, right-click on your new **Quest Giver NPC** and choose **Paste as Child**.
+This will make a copy of the UI objects for your new Quest Giver.

 --- /collapse ---

 In the Inspector:
-+ Edit the text in the message on your new QuestGiver NPC Canvas to describe your new quest.
++ Edit the text in the message on your new Quest Giver NPC Canvas to describe your new quest.
 Change the text style to suit your new character.
 + Edit the text in the Name object to match your new NPC.

 ![desc](images/new-message.png)